 If you have a tooth that is severely decayed or infected, you may need root canal treatment.
 This type of treatment is necessary when the pulp (the soft tissue inside the tooth) becomes inflamed or infected.
-Root canal treatment helps to save the tooth and prevent further damage.
+The root canal helps to save the tooth and prevent further damage.

 Symptoms that may indicate that you need root canal treatment include: